EuroProofNet/europroofnet.github.io/_pages/wg3-meeting1.md

 # WG3 Kick-off meeting
 ## February 10-11, 2022

 This is the first EuroProofNet WG3 meeting, taking place February 10-11, 2022.
-Due to the current pandemic situation, the meeting will take place at _Universitat Politècnica de València_ (Spain) and also online.
+Due to the current pandemic situation, the meeting will take place at _Universitat PolitÃ¨cnica de ValÃ¨ncia_ (Spain) and also online.

 This meeting aims to
 * bring together members of the different communities working on proofs and verification,